 Masterson starts and ends her day with Drunk Elephant B-Hydra Intensive Hydration Serum.

-With the combination of active ingredients like pro-vitamin B5, pineapple ceramide and a blend of fruits and lentils, this serum is, obviously, meant to quench parched skin.
+This serum is obviously meant to quench thirsty skin with the combination of active ingredients like pro-vitamin B5, pineapple ceramide, and a blend of fruits and lentils.
 It’s a pretty high bar to clear, but there are a few B-hydra dupes that seem to do the same.

 Neutrogena Hydro Boost Multivitamin Booster

-This Drunk Elephant alternative shares a number of ingredients with the popular serum for half the price.
+This Drunk Elephant alternative shares several ingredients with the popular serum for half the price.

 It’s “perfect for everyday morning and night use as a hydrating serum,” one Reddit user wrote of the Neutrogena Hydro Boost Multivitamin Booster, adding that even the texture is similar.